/

 3. Expand sales reps into brand advocates and educators

-Creating top-quality content and making it freely available encourages prospective buyers to interact with your brand earlier in the process, rather than relying solely on third-party information that may or may not be entirely accurate.
+Creating top-quality content and making it freely available encourages prospective buyers to interact with your brand earlier in the process rather than relying solely on third-party information that may or may not be entirely accurate.

-Changing the role of sales: Salespeople with always need to sell, and that should remain their primary focus.
-However, empowering them to become brand advocates and educators offers them the chance to interact with customers and develop a relationship long before a final decision is made.
+Salespeople will always need to sell, which should remain their primary focus.
+However, empowering them to become brand advocates and educators offers them the chance to interact with customers and develop relationships long before making a final decision.

 Marketing technology can inform a salesperson when a lead or prospect has engaged with company content.
-This allows a sales rep the opportunity to participate by answering questions, providing additional content, or connecting prospects with existing customers if appropriate.
+This allows a sales rep to participate by answering questions, providing additional content, or connecting prospects with existing customers if appropriate.

 How CRM Helps B2B Sales

-In the early days of sales and CRM, it was enough to keep just basic contact info about leads and prospects in the database.
+In the early days of sales and CRM, it was enough to keep basic contact info about leads and prospects in the database.
 But today, a lead may have a dozen or more interactions with a company before any “official” sales call is conducted.

-Contemporary CRM systems have adapted to this new reality and offer a range of features that empower sales reps and sales managers to implement a modern B2B sales strategy.
+Contemporary CRM systems have adapted to this new reality and offer a range of features that empower sales reps and managers to implement a modern B2B sales strategy.

 Making It Count